Poverty Solutions helps develop new #BankBlack interactive map

 “Growing out of (Friedline’s) work on finance institutions and digital redlining, it seemed like increasing the availability of good information on minority-owned banks could lead to better financial services for people in the areas those institutions serve,” said Trevor Bechtel, student engagement coordinator at Poverty Solutions who helped facilitate the partnership.

-Hunter spent this past summer developing the map, which shows branch and ATM locations of Black-owned banks and credit unions.
+Hunter spent the summer of 2020 developing the map, which shows branch and ATM locations of Black-owned banks and credit unions.
 The map also displays each bank and credit union’s contact information, interest rates on financial products, and the institution’s financial health grade, a measure of stability developed in response to the 2008 financial crisis.

 “I learned a lot about Black banks and how they’ve changed over time and the distribution (across the country),” Hunter said.
 “It’s a really important part of a larger story to tell about how they’re a viable option that historically may not have been advertised as much.
 I hope this project and the map will help with that and show how accessible they are.”